Lear (LEA) Q2 2017 Results - Earnings Call Transcript

 David Leiker - Robert W. Baird & Co., Inc.

 Doing great.
 Thanks.
 I wanted to follow up – I'll go back to – I think it was first question with Grupo Antolin.
-The $330 million number, Jeff, was that a full-year number or is that a 2017 contribution number?
+The $330 million number, Jeff, was that a full year number or is that a 2017 contribution number?

 Jeffrey H. Vanneste - Lear Corp.

 That's a 2017.
-So, just the math is, we acquired Grupo at the – either the tail end of April or beginning of May.
+So, just the math is we acquired Grupo at the – either the tail end of April or beginning of May.
 So, it's eight months' worth of Grupo and a full year worth of AccuMED.
 We acquired AccuMED late in 2016.

 David Leiker - Robert W. Baird & Co., Inc.